oracle-livelabs/developer/extend-oda-with-oci-ai-services/setup/setup.md

 ![](images/7.Language_Response_Payload.png =30%x*  "")

-6. If you did not receive a 200 Status with the corresponding payload indicating that the supplied input was in Portuguese, close the dialog and confirm the validity of the properties for the REST service.
+6. If you did not receive a 200 Status with the corresponding payload indicating that the supplied input was in Portuguese, close the dialog and:
+-   Confirm the validity of the properties for the REST service.
+-   Check if the OCI policies are configured correctly.

 If the outcome was successful (Status 200), click the **Save as Static Response** to save the response to be used as MOCK data if the service is not available as you build your Conversation flow.